psycopg/psycopg/docs/basic/transactions.rst

         cur.execute("INSERT INTO data VALUES (%s)", ("Hello",))
         # This statement is executed inside the transaction

-    # No exception the end of the block:
+    # No exception at the end of the block:
     # COMMIT is executed.

-This way we don't have to remember to call neither `!close()` nor `!commit()` and the database operation have actually a persistent effect.
+This way we don't have to remember to call neither `!close()` nor `!commit()` and the database operations actually have a persistent effect.
 The code might still do something you don't expect: keep a transaction from the first operation to the connection closure.
-You can have a finer control on the transactions using an :ref:`autocommit transaction <autocommit>` and/or :ref:`transaction contexts <transaction-context>`.
+You can have a finer control over the transactions using an :ref:`autocommit transaction <autocommit>` and/or :ref:`transaction contexts <transaction-context>`.